The problem with traditional interpretation

 What you need to get started

-- 1An audio sourceConnect Voco to your mixing desk via a USB audio interface, or use a microphone plugged directly into the computer running Voco.
-Most churches with a basic sound system can do this in under 10 minutes.
+- 1An audio sourceConnect Voco to your mixing desk through a USB audio interface, or use a microphone connected to the computer running Voco.
+Follow the guided setup and allow time to check levels and rehearse on a second phone.

 - 2A screen to display the QR codeYour projector, confidence monitor, or printed cards on seats all work.
 The QR code stays static — you can leave it on screen between slides.